top of page

 The context of this section is about the Israelites and what happened during the Exodus from Egypt and what consequences the Israelites' unbelief had on them at that time, even though GOD miraculously provided for them in various ways.
 These should now serve as a warning and example for the believers in Corinth.
 Paul explains that the physical food - the manna - and the physical drink - the water from the rock - were not only important to the practical survival of the Israelites, but that they also had a spiritual significance that is closely tied to the Messiah.
 Ever since their ancestors Abraham, Isaac and Jacob, the Jews knew about the promise of the coming Savior (John 8,53-58).
 This message that accompanied the Israelites was the central truth to which they were to hold fast in faith, just as their forefathers did.

 The good news of the coming Savior (Christ) was therefore the spiritual food and drink that is at issue here.
 The events in the desert thus represent a foreshadowing of future events that were fulfilled in Jesus.
 The fact that Christ is referred to as a rock (Old Greek: petra) is clearly to be understood symbolically.
 Nowhere in the Old Testament do we read that a physical rock followed the Israelites in the literal sense.
 It was the angel of the LORD (Exodus 23,20) who went before them and a pillar of cloud and a pillar of fire that accompanied the people day and night (Exodus 13,21).
-Jesus is not identified by Paul as either an angel or a cloud.
+Jesus is not identified by Paul as either the Angel of the LORD or a cloud.
 Other names that are attributed to Jesus are also to be interpreted in a figurative sense (e.g. light, bread, path, etc.).
 There is a spiritual meaning behind these words.
 But none of them imply that Jesus was GOD or pre-existed.
 An analogous translation could be:

 4 (...) and they all drank the same spiritual drink, for they drank from the spiritual Rock which followed them, and the Rock was a type of the Messiah.